ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 Pre-requirements: Dataset of scanned documents and appropriate them texts.
 (As a work around: readable documents could be scanned manually, which gives both - scanned image and ground truth text values)

 It’s reasonable to measure OCR quality separately, as in the case of poor OCR quality, an accurate result can’t be reached.
 On the first stage of project let’s skip this metrics step, calculate high-level metrics on markup docs vs scanned images, only in case of significant difference in numbers data extraction metrics are calculated.
+In the future we will need to design a fallback machanism for processing documents with poor OCR performance.

 **a.
 Word Error Rate**